You are viewing a story from harrypotterfanfiction.com

 I close my eyes and let her face burn brightly against my eyelids.
 How her face lights up when she got her letter at Hogwarts or the way she cried when The Wizarding Drama Network turned down her application.
 I told her they were missing out on something great and she just smiled and said it was too mainstream anyway.
 She opened a used bookshop six months later.

 I’m not sure why these memories are haunting me.
 I wish she was here.

 She cannot actually be gone.

-It screeches against the wood floor and I scamper up, ignoring how they are all looking at me as if this is peculiar behaviour but what is weird is that she cannot be gone.
+It screeches against the wood floor and I scamper up, ignoring how they are all looking at me as if this is peculiar behaviour, but what is weird is all of this.
 The chair falls to the ground before I can steady it and it sounds like a war drum banging in my ears.
 Their stares follow me, the quiet murmurs burn into my ears as I leave the overcrowded kitchen.

 He reaches his other hand and holds me by my shoulders; the pressure is bearing down on me.
 One.
 Two.
 Three.
 My breath gets caught in my throat, and for a moment I wonder if life has stopped or why I can’t take in more air.
 There is something, a thing, slithering in my brain like a snake, telling me it’s obvious.